GreyCardinal69/Fluence/README.md

 1.  **Lexer:** Converts source code into a stream of tokens.
 2.  **Parser:** Builds a symbol hierarchy and generates an initial, unoptimized bytecode representation.
 3.  **Optimizer:** A crucial peephole optimization pass that fuses common instruction patterns (e.g., `Equal` + `GotoIfFalse` -> `BranchIfNotEqual`) to reduce instruction count.
 4.  **Virtual Machine (VM):** A highly optimized, dispatch-table based VM that executes the bytecode.
-It features an advanced **inline caching** system that dynamically specializes hot code paths at runtime, dramatically reducing the overhead of variable lookups and type checks for performance-critical loops.
+It features an advanced inline caching system that dynamically specializes hot code paths at runtime, dramatically reducing the overhead of variable lookups and type checks for performance-critical loops.

 ---

 ## Core Philosophy

-Fluence is guided by a simple principle: empower the developer to express complex logic with minimum friction.
+Fluence is guided by a simple principle: to express complex logic with minimum friction.

--   **Expression-Oriented:** Most constructs, including `if`, `match`, and even `loop`, can be used as expressions to produce a value.
+-   **Versatility:** Most constructs, including `if`, `match`, and even `loop`, can be used as expressions to produce a value.
--   **Pipeline-Driven:** Data flows naturally from left to right through a series of transformative pipes, minimizing intermediate variables and enhancing readability.
+-   **Readability:** Data flows naturally from left to right through a series of transformative pipes, minimizing intermediate variables and enhancing readability.
--   **Concise but Clear:** The language provides a wealth of "shorthand" operators, but they are designed to be intuitive and improve the signal-to-noise ratio of the code.
+-   **Compactness:** The language comes with a vast array of shorthand operators, leading to a higher code density and ease of navigation.
--   **Embeddable:** Fluence is built to be a powerful scripting engine inside a larger host application (like a game engine, server, or plugin system), with a clean API for communication.
+-   **Embeddable:** Built to be a powerful scripting engine inside a larger host application with a clean API for communication.

 ## Language Tour